ccilab-tamuct/HyperledgerFabric/README.md

   peer lifecycle chaincode package basic.tar.gz --path ../asset-transfer-basic/chaincode-javascript --lang node --label basic_1.0
   ```
 Once the chaincode is packaged, it must be installed on each peers on the channel
-* Set the environment Variables for Org1.
+* Set the environment variables for Org1.
   ```
   export CORE_PEER_TLS_ENABLED=true
   export CORE_PEER_LOCALMSPID="Org1MSP"